EdwinLiavaa/liavaa.space/README.md

 ## About Me
 ### Empowering Communities Through Technology

-Your go-to guy, get things done tech trailblazer with 30+ years driving connectivity and innovation across the Pacific Islands.
+<p align="justify">Your go-to guy, get things done tech trailblazer driving connectivity and innovation across the Pacific Islands.
 Passionate about leveraging emerging tech to empower communities and to bridge the digital divide.
-A lifelong learner and contributor.
+A lifelong learner and contributor.</p>

 ## Short Bio

-A results-driven technology leader focusing on leveraging innovation to expand connectivity and provide greater access to tools that can transform lives.

-With over 30 years of experience across the Pacific Islands region, I have cultivated partnerships and advocated for emerging technologies to bridge the digital divide.
-As former CEO of Tonga Cable Limited, I spearheaded deployment of affordable high-speed internet through submarine fiber optic networks.
-As CTO of PowerPlay, I built blockchain-enabled solutions for renewable energy adoption.
-As former Corporate Development and Regional Director of Kacific Broadband Satellites Group expanding satellite internet coverage across the Pacific Islands.
-I also served as the Objective 4 Lead for USAID's Digital Connectivity and Cybersecurity Partnership Project, enhancing digital skills of civil servants and supporting the next generation of ICT specialists.

-Currently, an independent consultant as GIS Specialist but I remain passionate about the mission of "Leaving No One Behind" through broadband internet access.
+<p align="justify">I am a results-driven technology leader with over 30 years of experience in driving connectivity and innovation across the Pacific Islands.
+My passion lies in leveraging emerging technologies to empower communities and bridging the digital divide.
+As the former CEO of Tonga Cable Limited, I led the deployment of affordable high-speed internet, and as CTO of PowerPlay, I helped develop a blockchain solution for renewable energy.
+My roles have included expanding satellite internet coverage as Regional, Corporate Development Director at Kacific Broadband Satellites Group and enhancing digital skills through USAID's Digital Connectivity Project.
+I am now officially retired from corporate life but I remain dedicated to the mission of "Leaving No One Behind" through broadband access.
+When I'm not building technology, you will find me blogging, mentoring individuals of all ages, advocating for progressive policies, and exploring partnerships that utilize technology responsibly to uplift communities.</p>

-I am deeply motivated by leveraging technologies like AI, blockchain, geomatics and satellites to drive sustainable development.
-An active open source contributor, I develop GIS and mapping applications, work on blockchain interoperability with decentralized oracle networks.

-I am a lifelong learner, currently expanding my skills in areas like prompt engineering and pair programming with AI systems.
-I believe emerging innovations can transform opportunity when guided by ethics and a commitment to economic empowerment for all.

-When I'm not building technology, you can find me mentoring people of all ages, advocating for progressive policies, and exploring partnership opportunities that harness technology responsibly to uplift communities.

 ## Services